wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 ### Rendering Override

-Any ItemStack can have a component called `accessories:render_override` that allows for an item either not have the default renderer or force an item to use the default renderer instead of its registered render for the funny if desired.
+Any equippable ItemStack (or Accessory) can have a component called `accessories:render_override`, which allows you to force enable/disable the default renderer or the armor renderer.

 ```JSON
 {